Professor-G/arxiv-astro-summarizer/docs/index.rst

 Welcome to arxiv-astro-summarizer's documentation!
 ===============================
-arxiv-astro-summarizer is an open-source program for scraping Astro-ph papers from the arXiv on some given date, summarizing the abstract, and comparing the similarity between the preprocessed abstract text and some specified user input.
-Can be used to scrape daily papers and filter for those relevant to some research topic.
+This is an open-source program for scraping Astro-ph papers from the arXiv on some given date, summarizing the abstract, and comparing the preprocessed abstract text to some specified user input, from which a similarity score is computed.
+This program can be used to scrape daily papers and filter for those relevant to some research topic(s).

 Installation